brynknowles/Ruby-Ice-Cream-Shop-App/README.md

    - cone type
    - number of scoops
-4. If you are unsatisfied with your order, you start overcan order a new cone.
+4. If you are unsatisfied with your order, you can start over and order a new cone.

 5. Once you have completed your order, you will receive a nice message from the shop owner.